STOL4S/ToramDiscordBot/Skills/Shot/Fatal Shot.md

 **Maximum Cast Range:** 14m

 **Skill Effect:**
-Critical Rate of this skill increased by +40 (estimated) Accuracy of this skill decreased by 0 (still need investigation) This skill can extend tap break time: Floor (skill level/2), {If this skill attack hit as miss/evaded/grazed, it doesn't extend break time}
+Critical Rate of this skill increased by +40 (Estimated) Accuracy of this skill decreased by 0 (Unsure)
+This skill can extend tap break time: Floor (skill level/2), {If this skill attack hit as miss/evaded/grazed, it doesn't extend break time}

 **Game Description:** A shot skill that pierces through a strong armor.
 It's a unique attack with a high critical rate, but low accuracy.
 If it hits the target right, the tap time to break monster's part will be extended.